cfragiadakis/cfragiadakis.github.io/_pages/about.md

 I have completed my Bachelor's degree in the Department of Management Science & Technology at [AUEB](https://www.aueb.gr/), with major in Software Engineering and Data Science.
 My thesis explored the Advancements in Natural Language Processing.

-Also, I am a research assistant at the University of Sheffield, analyzing hundreds of documents from Greek and foreign press on Greek tourism, using topic modeling techniques to derive insights.
+Also, I am a research assistant at the University of Sheffield, analyzing thousands of documents from Greek and foreign press on Greek tourism, using sentiment analysis and topic modeling techniques to derive insights.

 I continuously seek to expand my knowledge, currently learning Keras & Tensorflow.